Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Analytical rate bounds for the constant stepsize case

 \section{Analytical rate bounds for the constant stepsize case}

-In this section, we present non-recursive error bounds for approximate SG with constant stepsize.
+In this section, we present non-recursive error bounds for biased SGD with constant stepsize.
 Specifically, we assume $\alpha_k=\alpha$ for all $k$ and we either apply Lemma~\ref{lem:recursiveBound} or carefully choose a constant $\zeta$ in order to obtain a tractable bound for $\hat U_k$.
-The bounds derived in this section highlight the trade-offs inherent in the design of the approximate SG method.
+The bounds derived in this section highlight the trade-offs inherent in the design of biased SGD.